-ALL ABOUT HERE BE MONSTERS
+ABOUT HERE BE MONSTERS

 Here Be Monsters is a podcast created by and for people interested in pursuing their fears and facing the unknown.
-We’ve produced podcast episodes about crow death rituals, flesh eating beetles, internet scammers, nudism, hitchhiking, faith healing, transgender childhood, fake Sasquatch sightings, Cthulhu, psychological warfare, prayers to Satan, and more.
+We’ve made podcast episodes about crow death rituals, flesh eating beetles, internet scammers, nudism, hitchhiking, faith healing, transgender childhood, fake Sasquatch sightings, Cthulhu, psychological warfare, prayers to Satan, and more.
 Dig through our archive a bit and you'll find shows about nearly everything.

 Here are some more in-depth write-ups about the show: